Up to 60% off sofas & mattresses — limited‑time deals.

 Does the Slumba Original sleep hot?

-It stayed comfortable for me, but Marcus still noticed late-night heat buildup; if you run hot, the Hybrid’s airflow felt better.
+It stayed comfortable for me, but Marcus still noticed late-night heat buildup; if you run hot, the Hybrid’s airflow felt better in our overnight testing.

 Which Slumba is better for couples?

-For the calmest nights and least wake-ups, the Original wins.
-If you want bounce and easier turning, the Hybrid is a reasonable compromise.
+For the quietest nights and the least wake-ups, the Original is the better fit.
+If you want more bounce and easier turning, the Hybrid is a reasonable compromise as long as you can handle a bit more movement.

 Previous post